Cray-HPE/docs-csm/operations/network/management_network/bican_switch_configuration.md

 ```

 1. Validate and apply switch configurations to management network switches.
 EXCLUDING the edge switches.
 [Validate Switch Configurations](validate_switch_configs.md)
 2. Apply the generated edge switch configurations.
-This is NOT a full config, the configuration generated is only what is needed for CHN.
+This is NOT a full configuration, the configuration generated is only what is needed for CHN.
 This switch should already be setup from the slingshot docs.

-EXAMPLE of a full running configuration of two spines and two edge switches, This config should be not be copied and should be used as a general reference only.
+EXAMPLE of a full running configuration of two spines and two edge switches, This configuration should be not be copied and should be used as a general reference only.
 [BI-CAN Aruba/Arista Configuration
 ](../customer_accessible_networks/bi-can_arista_aruba_config.md)